 Apostle Paul wrote in Galatians 1:6 about the legalists that distort the truth of the grace of Christ in these words.
 He wrote, “I am amazed that you are so quickly deserting Him who called you by the grace of Christ, for a different gospel.”
 Paul then said the manner of life he had in Judaism before the knowledge of the grace of Christ.
 He says he was advancing in Judaism beyond many of his contemporaries.
 He was zealous for the parental/ancestral traditions.
 He says but God who set him apart from his mother’s womb called him through His marvelous grace to reveal His Son.
 God called him through His grace not based on his works.

 Beloved, Paul whose name was Saul before was the most religious in his city.
-However, all his law keeping zealousness did not change a bit until he came in terms with the grace of Jesus Christ.
+However, all his law-keeping zealousness did not change a bit until he came to terms with the grace of Jesus Christ.
 The more legalist he became, the more meticulously he tried to follow the way of the law of Moses, the more angry and cruel he became.
-He was on murdering parade killing innocent Christians.
-He persecuted woman and children and arrested them and persecuted them.
-He was more and more thirsty of the blood of honest, truthful and helpless people.
+He was on a murdering parade killing innocent Christians.
+He persecuted women and children and arrested them and persecuted them.
+He was more and more thirsty for the blood of honest, truthful, and helpless people.

 But one day on the road to Damascus, when Jesus, who is filled with grace appeared to him and grabbed hold of his life powerfully, he understood how wrong he was all those past years.
 He looked inside and figured out how narrow and small his thinking was.
 He realized how bad he was inside though he was a law keeper, a man of no and don’ts.

 Paul wrote in Galatians 3:3-4 and listen carefully to his words.
 “How foolish can you be?
 After starting your new lives in the Spirit, why are you now trying to become perfect by your own human effort?
 Have you experienced so much for nothing?
 Surely it was not in vain, was it?”